TP — Multiprocessing & multithreading

 The aim of this lab is to learn how to use Unix system calls to manage processes.

-To illustrate this, we shall design a simple Unix shell.
+After several simple exercises, we shall design a simple Unix shell.
 A Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
 This application is probably the most typical example of the use of the four basic functions for process management, fork(), exec(), exit() and wait().

-Then, we shall study one of the most typical concurrency design patterns, the fork-join model.
+As an optional problem, we shall study one of the most typical concurrency design patterns, the fork-join model.
 In parallel computing, the fork-join model is a way of executing a program in parallel, so that the execution splits (fork) in several subtasks to execute them in parallel, only to merge (join) at a later point and resume sequential execution.

 The sources for the labs are in the archive you downloaded at the beginning of the course.